denislav-mladenov/denislav-mladenov/README.md

 [) ⚡ Introduction & Bio

+Hello,
-I am Denislav Mladenov (Denis) from Bulgaria.<br>
+My name is Denislav Mladenov from Bulgaria.<br>
 I have Bachelor's degree and Master's degree, Computer system and technologies.<br>
-I work as a DevOps at SAP and in the maen time learning Python in SoftUni Bulgaria.<br>
+I work as a DevOps at SAP .<br>

 [) ⚡ How to reach me: